Nakasar/bot-architecture-poc/README.md

 ## IMPORTANT
 ### Known issues
 > Installing with Node 10.x will crash due to bcrypt not having added node v10.x to its build configuration files yet.
+> Hubot-RocketChat v2.x.x will crash due to incompatibilities yet with hubot 3 (atm).

 ## Install
 ### Classical installation